-Caroline E. Paul, Assistant Professor in Biocatalysis, was raised in Toronto and Aix-en-Provence.
-She received her Honours BSc and MSc degrees in Biological Chemistry at the University of Toronto under the supervision of Prof. M. Nitz and her PhD degree in the group of Prof. V. Gotor (University of Oviedo) with Prof. V. Gotor-Fernández and Prof. I. Lavandera within the EU FP7 BIOTRAINS project.
+Caroline E. Paul was raised in Toronto and Aix-en-Provence.
+She received her Honours BSc and MSc degrees in Biological Chemistry at the University of Toronto with Prof. M. Nitz, and her PhD degree at the University of Oviedo in the group of Prof. V. Gotor with Prof. V. Gotor-Fernández and Prof. I. Lavandera within the EU FP7 BIOTRAINS project.

-After her postdoctoral work as a Marie Curie Fellow with Dr. F. Hollmann (TU Delft), she obtained a NWO VENI grant and carried out her research interests on biomimetic cofactors for oxidoreductases (Wageningen University & Research).
+After postdoctoral work as a Marie Curie Fellow with Prof. F. Hollmann (TU Delft), she obtained a NWO VENI grant and carried out her research interests on biomimetic cofactors for oxidoreductases (Wageningen University).

 Academic Career and Education

 - 2013–2015 Marie Curie Postdoctoral Researcher, TU Delft

 - 2013 PhD cum laude Bioorganic Chemistry, University of Oviedo

 - 2010 MSc Chemical Synthesis and Reactivity, University of Oviedo

 - 2009 MSc Biological Chemistry, University of Toronto

 - 2008 Honours BSc Biological Chemistry, University of Toronto